TranPhucVinh/C/Introduction/Data type/String/Char for string.md

 ptrString[0] = 'a'; //Segmentation fault (core dumped)
 ```

+See also: ``Char for string.md`` in ``AVR-Arduino-framework/Introduction/Data type/String/`` for the example of modifying a string by index in Arduino framework.

 **Error**: Error when changing the string value with both ``strcat()`` and ``strncat()``.

 ```c